SamHParker/Delta-Hedging-Simulator/README.md

 # Delta-Hedging-Simulator
 A Python script that simulates the dynamic delta hedging of a long non-dividend paying European call option.
-This project investigates the P&amp;L of a hedging strategy and how it is driven by the difference between the implied volatility, used for option pricing and hedging, and the realised volatility of the simulated path.
+This project investigates the P&L of a hedging strategy and how it is driven by the difference between the implied volatility, used for option pricing and hedging, and the realised volatility of the simulated path.

 In this project we will be exploring the applications of a form of delta hedging wherein we maintain a delta neutral portfolio in order to isolate the affect volatility has on PnL.
 In this way we are trading volatility rather than stock movement.